Hungarian orthography: Institutions

 Subordinated units of institutions are written in uppercase if they are major divisions (e.g. Földrajzi Társaság 'Geographical Society', under the Hungarian Academy of Sciences), not including the personnel department or the warden's office.

-Railway stations, airports, cinemas, restaurants, cafés, shops, baths and spas, cemeteries etc. are considered less typical institutions, so normally only their actual proper name elements (including possible trade names, "fantasy names") are written in upper case, apart from the first word.
+Railway stations, airports, cinemas, restaurants, cafés, shops, baths and spas, cemeteries etc. are considered less conventional institutions, so normally only their actual proper name elements (including possible trade names, "fantasy names") are written in upper case, apart from the first word.
 Their adjectival forms retain the original case.
 For example, Keleti pályaudvar 'Eastern Railway Station' vs. Keleti pályaudvari; Vén Diák eszpresszó 'Alumnus Café' (or 'Old Student Café') vs. Vén Diák eszpresszóbeli.
-However, most of these names may also be full institution names, thus their spelling reflecting the rules given above (see the beginning of this section).
+However, most of these names may also be full institution names, hence their spelling reflecting the rules given above (see the beginning of this section).

 Brand names

 Names of products, articles, makes, and brands are written capitalized, e.g. Alfa Romeo.
 This does not include names which include the material or origin of the product, e.g. narancsital 'orange juice'.
 If the word showing the type is added to the name for clarification, it is done with a space, and in lowercase, e.g. Panangin tabletta 'Panangin pill'.